thedatasociety/binderhub-template/readme.md

 The command below launches a container on port `8888`.
 It also creates a Docker volume that maps the user's home into the container (the `local-home` folder).

 Before running it, make sure your local user is in the `docker` group.
-Please refer to this Docker [documentation](https://docs.docker.com/install/linux/linux-postinstall/) of more details.
-It is strongly advised to not to run the container as root.
+Please refer to this Docker [documentation](https://docs.docker.com/install/linux/linux-postinstall/) for more details. **It is strongly advised to not to run the container as root**.
 Please also be aware that the `--ip 0.0.0.0` directive will start a sever which **will accept connections from any ip**.
 For security purposes the `--NotebookApp.token='dstoken1234567'` directive forces the requirement of a token for accessing any interface.
 Use the `dstoken1234567` to login or feel free to set a stronger token.

 ```bash